-All documents, except those which are to be filed in a Member Case pursuant to subparagraphs (b)(4) and (5) of this rule, shall have the caption with the name and case number of the Lead Case followed by the words “Jointly Administered,” except that if one of the Member Cases is for an individual Debtor then the caption shall include the Lead Case name and case number and the case name for any individual Debtor.
-The caption for any jointly administered case shall not include the word “Consolidated.”
+All papers, except those filed in a Member Case under subparagraphs (b)(4) and (5) of this rule, shall have the caption with the name and case number of the Lead Case followed by the words “Jointly Administered,” except that if one of the Member Cases is for an individual Debtor, the caption shall include the Lead Case name and case number and the case name for an individual Debtor.
+The caption for a jointly administered case shall not include the word “Consolidated.”

+Claims shall be filed only in the name and case number of the Debtor against which the claim is asserted.
 A separate claims register shall be maintained for each case.
-Claims shall be filed only in the name and case number of the Debtor against which the claim is asserted.
-Any pleading related to a claim filed in a Member Case shall also be filed in that Member Case, and its caption shall have the name and case number of the Member Case.
-A separate claim must be filed in each jointly administered case in which a claim is asserted.
+A separate claim shall be filed in each jointly administered case in which a claim is asserted.
+A pleading related to a claim filed in a Member Case shall also be filed in that Member Case, and its caption shall have the name and case number of the Member Case.

 (5) Documents to Be Filed in Member Cases Separately